nagydani/seedling/seed/README.md

 ### Vocabulary Manipulation Words

+The word `find` searches the context vocabulary for the word in the `pad`.
+If it is not found, the computation fails.
+If it is found, then references to the interpret and compile mode behaviors are placed on the stack, in this order.

 The following two words only make sense in interpret mode.

  * `vocabulary` creates a new vocabulary adding its name